An incident register is a record of certain types of incidents that occur at a licensed venue.

-The use of electronic incident registers for licensed venues across NSW has been approved provided it complies with the content requirements applicable to the physical incident register and that records the time and date of any entry of data to the electronic register
+The use of electronic incident registers is encouraged for licensed venues across NSW and has been approved, provided it complies with the content requirements applicable to the physical incident register and that it records the time and date of any entry of data to the electronic register.

 You can order a register from L&GNSW by:

 Discounts are available for bulk orders of 100 or more.
 Please contact our Customer Service Team if you want to make a bulk order.